Configuring runners

 Git honors the last occurrence of a flag in the list of arguments, so manually providing them in GIT_SUBMODULE_UPDATE_FLAGS overrides these default flags.

-You can use this variable to fetch the latest remote HEAD instead of the commit tracked, in the repository, or to speed up the checkout by fetching submodules in multiple parallel jobs:
+You can use this variable to fetch the latest remote HEAD instead of the tracked commit in the repository.
+You can also use it to speed up the checkout by fetching submodules in multiple parallel jobs.

 variables: